shadowed1/Chard/README.md

 *In ChromeOS:*
-- `chard root` or `cr` -- Enter Chard Root with Sommelier Xwayland GPU acceleration with OpenGL,Vulkan, GUI, and audio support.
+- `chard root` or `cr` -- Enter Chard Root with Sommelier Xwayland GPU acceleration with OpenGL,Vulkan, GUI, mouse capture, icons, and audio support.
-- `chard game` or `cg` -- Enter Chard Root with everything listed above but with Mouse Capture support too.
-Currently breaks right click in some apps.
-- `chard safe` or `cs` -- Enter Chard Root without GUI support -- Useful for using emerge or entering Chard prior to finishing Installer.
+- `chard safe` or `cs` -- Enter Chard Root without GUI support -- Useful debugging.
 - `chard unmount` or `cu` -- Force chard to unmount as if exiting (force kill).
 - `autoclicker <clicks-per-second>` -- Run an autoclicker script in ChromeOS!
 - `chard reinstall` -- Option 1 for fast reinstall (does not remove).
 Option 2 is a full reinstall (removes Chard).